A Guide to Photography Locations in Banff National Park

 Bow Valley Parkway

 Before we get started on the individual photo spots, this route needs to be mentioned.
-The Bow Valley Parkway provides access to some of the best photography spots in Banff National Park, connects Banff and Lake Louise whilst being a lot calmer than the highway.
+The Bow Valley Parkway (Route 1A) provides access to some of the best photography spots in Banff National Park, connects Banff and Lake Louise whilst being a lot calmer than the highway.

 On the Bow Valley Parkway you’ve got a higher chance of seeing wildlife and there’s oodles of photo spots and hiking trails to keep you snap happy.
 The Bow Valley Parkway begins just north of Banff and with a lower speed limit, it feels like a leisurely drive through all the alpine scenic wonders you could hope to see on a visit to the Canadian Rockies.

 Bow Valley Parkway Travel Tip: There’s a number of safe areas/parking spots located along the Bow Valley Parkway to pull over and scour the surrounding landscape to check for any wildlife.
-Don’t stop your car in the middle of the road and beware of Bear Jams…traffic jams caused by people stopping to photograph bears!
+Don’t stop your car in the middle of the road, and beware of Bear Jams…traffic jams caused by people stopping to photograph bears!

 Rising up from the forest with rocky ridges stacked from left to right, Castle Mountain is one of the most photographed mountains in Banff National Park.
 You can capture this beauty from a number of angles, so I’d suggest attempting to get creative and finding your own spot.

 The most popular location for photographing Castle Mountain is from the banks of the Bow River beneath the Banff-Windermere Highway Bridge near Castle Junction.
-Access the river by passing through the wildlife gates (on foot) on the western side of the bridge, being of course careful to close the gate behind you.
+Access the river by passing through the wildlife gates (on foot) on the western side of the bridge, being of course careful to close the gate behind you. *Just to note, this access may be restricted so if the gate is closed, find an alternate angle elsewhere.

 Castle Mountain Photo Tip: Be sure to move away from the other people with tripods set up in order to find a unique composition and capture your own angle of the scene.
 I took a pair of gum boots so I could wade into the river and photograph split-level shots, not only because I’m crazy obsessed with this technique but in order to find a fresh perspective of this popular photo spot.